Skip to main content

 88.1 MHz = 88100 kHz

 The 433 MHz ISM band for remote controls and IoT devices is 433,000 kHz.
-Hobbyists using frequency counters or spectrum analyzers often see kHz precision on older meters.
+Hobbyists using older frequency counters or spectrum analysers often see kHz precision on the display.

 433 MHz = 433000 kHz